forem/forem/docs/get-api-keys-dev-env.md

 There are a few services you'll need **_(all free)_** in order to run the development server and access the app locally.
-Here are the instructions for getting them:
+Here are the instructions for getting them.

 # GitHub